Software Engineering

 The College of Computing & Informatics' Master of Science in Software Engineering (MSSE) program was created in response to the growing importance of software in modern society and the rapid rise in demand for professional software engineers.

-The MS in Software Engineering program draws on the broad strengths of the College of Computing & Informatics to provide a curriculum that encompasses behavioral, managerial, and technical aspects of software engineering.
+The MS in Software Engineering program draws on the broad strengths of the College of Computing & Informatics to provide a curriculum that encompasses the behavioral, managerial, and technical aspects of software engineering.
 The program is appropriate for students interested in technical and managerial software work across a wide range of application domains, with the objective of transforming from developers to designers, architects, and technical leaders.

-All students in the program take a core curriculum that provides a foundation spanning key software engineering topics and providing an integrative software studio experience.
+All students in the program take a core curriculum that provides a foundation spanning key software engineering topics and includes an integrative software studio experience.
 Students also take electives allowing them to specialize and gain in-depth knowledge according to their individual interests and career goals.
 The degree program culminates in a hands-on capstone experience (Software Studio) in which graduate students work for two to three quarters on an intensive team-based software project, with the goal of applying what they have learned to a real-world, ongoing project.

 Admission Requirements